SimonYuvarlak/Solidity_Tutorial/8_Calculating_The_Current_State_Of_A_Proposal.md

 - We used `private` because this function is just a helper function for our previous vote function and it is only being used in the contract.
 - We used `view` because the function only views data from the blockchain and does not alter it.

+### Your Task
+We can calculate if the proposal is succedded of failed in many ways and this is just one of them.
+Create your own logic and implement it instead of the one we created above.